 It is highly recommended that applicants request this information at least one week prior to the due date to allow for a timely response to your request.

-All application forms and attachments can be found on the CAL FIRE Fire Prevention Grants Website.
-In addition to the forms and attachments there are also instructions for gaining access to and submitting the application package through SharePoint.
+The CAL FIRE email reply will include the assigned Project tracking number as well as links to the SharePoint folder and the Project Mapping Program.
+All application forms, instructions, and attachments can be found on the CAL FIRE FP Grants Website.

-The Instructions on how to draw and submit Geo Point and Polygons in the Project Mapping Program can also be found at CAL FIRE Fire Prevention Grants.
+The Instructions on how to draw and submit Geo Point and Polygons in the Project Mapping Program can also be found at CAL FIRE FP Grants.
 There is a video and a quick reference guide with screenshots of the online mapping program.
-Hazardous Fuel Reduction and Fire Planning applications without online Geo Points or Polygons will not be accepted.
-Education grants need to submit the Geo Point only.
+Hazardous Fuel Reduction applications without online Geo Points and Polygons will not be accepted.
+Fire Prevention Planning and Education grants will submit the Geo Point only.